Azure-Samples/active-directory-dotnet-graphapi-reporting/README.md

 - Using Git and Github to bring the sample down to your location machine
 - Using Visual Studio to edit configuration files, build, and run the sample

 Every Azure subscription has an associated Azure Active Directory (AAD) tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at [http://wwww.windowsazure.com](http://www.windowsazure.com).
-All of the Azure AD features used by this sample are available free of charge.
+Most of the Azure AD features used by this sample are available free of charge.

 ### Step 1: Configure a Web App application in your AAD tenant
 Before you can run the sample application you will need to allow it to access your AAD tenant.
 If you already have a Web Application configured that you would like to use, you can jump to Step 2.